Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 5: In-Home Validation Study

 \section{Stage 5: In-Home Validation Study}

-To validate the second iteration of the personal health assistant, we conducted a small-scale in-home study with older adults, assessing the VA's usability and effectiveness in debriefing after-visit notes and guiding users to create reminders.
+To validate the second iteration of the personal health assistant, we conducted a small-scale in-home study with older adults, assessing the VA's usability in debriefing after-visit summary and guiding users to create reminders.